brainhack-eugene/open_neuroscience_workshop/git_tutorial/README.md

 git config --global core.editor 'sublime'
 ```

-## Create an account on GitHub and join UO Data Science organization
+## Create an account on GitHub and join Brainhack Eugene organization
 1. Go to [GitHub](https://github.com/join) to create an account
 2. Add your GitHub username to list on the [#bhg18-eugene Slack post](https://brainhack.slack.com/files/U2RKE3S1E/FAJ98A3AB/GitHub_Usernames) to be added to the organization
 3. Accept email invitation